By Wendy Stoltz / Last Modified On January 15, 2023

 Butter - Leave your butter out so it can get to room temperature.
 We want it soft so we can mix it in thoroughly.

-Sugar - We use both granulated sugar and brown sugar in this banana cake recipe.
+Sugar - We use granulated and brown sugar in this banana cake recipe.
 Both for sweetness.
 Using brown sugar adds a deeper flavor and more moisture to the batter.

 Eggs - This is a cake!
 Eggs bind the ingredients together and aid in leavening as well.

-Buttermilk - This tangy milk adds flavor to the cake, and also helps with the soft, tender texture of it.
+Buttermilk - This tangy milk adds flavor to the cake and helps with its soft, tender texture.

-Cream Cheese - For our icing, we will make a delicious cream cheese frosting.
+Cream Cheese - We will make a delicious whipped cream cheese frosting for our icing.
 Cream cheese and butter are the base of it.

 Powdered Sugar - Superfine or powdered sugar is best for frosting.